Boise State vs. Colorado State NCAA Football Odds, Plays and Insights | October 30, 2021

 - The Rams have always covered the spread this year when underdogs by 2.5 points or more.

-- Colorado State's games this year have gone over the total in one out of six opportunities (16.7%).
+- Colorado State's games this year have hit the over one time in six opportunities (16.7%).

+- The Rams average 24.6 points per game, comparable to the 22.1 the Broncos allow.

-- Colorado State is 2-1 against the spread and 2-2 overall in games when it records more than 22.1 points.
+- Colorado State is 2-1 against the spread and 2-2 overall in games when it puts up more than 22.1 points.

-- When Colorado State totals more than 407.4 yards, the team is 2-2 against the spread and 2-3 overall.
+- Colorado State is 2-2 against the spread and 2-3 overall when the team churns out more than 407.4 yards.

-- This season the Rams have seven turnovers, 10 fewer than the Broncos have takeaways (17).
+- This year the Rams have seven turnovers, 10 fewer than the Broncos have takeaways (17).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.